-4. Review of the Committee
+Review of the Committee and its Operations

 Before the end of the academic year, the committee shall review the functions, procedures and composition of the committee and forward to the Forestry Executive Committee any recommendations for change.

 C. Process for Standard "In-cycle" P&T Reviews